arielsalminen/Remote-Preview/README.md

 ## Changelog

+`v0.35` (2012-11-27) - Fixes few issues on the Controller page and makes error messages make more sense.
+Also some refactoring to html/css/js/php.
+Thank you [@Krinkle](https://github.com/Krinkle)!

 `v0.31` (2012-11-19) - Adds file extension for the 'url' file which allows Remote Preview to work on ISS too.
 Thanks [@stowball](https://twitter.com/stowball)!

 `v0.3` (2012-11-14) - Adds controller which allows Remote Preview to be controlled via a web browser.
 Thank you [@sherred](https://github.com/sherred) and [Device Lab Edinburgh](http://www.devicelab.org)!